Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 I know she seems like really passionate, like authentic in her views, really devoted to this cause.

-Ten years from now, ten years, not 30, 10 years from now, she's gonna be the home secretary in charge of law enforcement in the UK, and she's gonna lead the way in overseeing and implementing and justifying the arrest of peaceful pro-Palestinian protesters on the grounds that they're protesting too much.
+10 years from now, 10 years, not 30, 10 years from now, she's going to be the home secretary in charge of law enforcement in the UK, and she's going to lead the way in overseeing and implementing and justifying the arrests of peaceful pro-Palestinian protesters on the grounds that they're protesting too much or that it's not the right time to protest and it offends people in the Jewish community to protest on behalf of Palestinians.

 And you'd be like, no, that's impossible.

-I mean, she's she's a hardcore pro-Palestinian activist.
+I mean, she's a hardcore pro-Palestinian activist.

-And yet this isn't it's like Van Jones, you know, 2011.
+And yet, this isn't, it's like Van Jones, you know, 2011.

 Oh, here's the hardcore leftist.